jensstein/oandbackup/CONTRIBUTION.md

 ## Needed Fixes

-* [ ] SymLinks and "special" Files backup: fixing errors on some "unique" apps.
+- [ ] SymLinks and "special" Files backup: fixing errors on some "unique" apps.

 - [ ] Fully support for Special Backups: Accounts, SMS, Bluetooth, Wifi (for now...).

 - [ ] Compatibility with Work Profiles: making Backup/Restore-Task profiles-sensetive.

 - [ ] Add AlertDialog about disabling "verify apps over USB" when needed.

+- [ ] Replace deprecated Classes/Methods: Environment.getExternalStorage(Public)Directory(), AsyncTask, ProgressDialog.

 ## Planned Restructure

-* [ ] Fragmentize Batch: to clean up the need for double use of Batch Activity and seperate Backup and Restore logic more clearly.
+- [ ] Fragmentize Batch: to clean up the need for double use of Batch Activity and seperate Backup and Restore logic more clearly.

 - [ ] Main-Batch Direct Navigation: with the aim to remove the need to recreate the app list anew each time navigating between Main and Batch.

 - [ ] More clear visual hints on Items: Sys/User/Special, App/Data/Both.